Raku/6.d-prep/TODO/README.md

 #### Reviewers

-* Zoffix (reached commit `15b57e4361824d228a55ce72ed3234c76a622be5`)
+* Zoffix (reached commit `f0b918071e5eeee5d2e63febfee3f5ff17448346`)
-    - Does only superficial review of Unicode and CompUnit tests due to lack of knowledge
+    - Does only superficial review of Unicode, CompUnit, and QuantHash op tests due to lack of knowledge
     - Does not do an in-depth review of many of own tests on assumption the tests were already well-thought and well-researched when they were written